ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 Cloud Credentials is just an AWS Access Key and Access Secret.
 **Do not use your user bound AWS credentials!**

-What will happen, when you deploy your Kubernetes Cluster with the credials from a user and they leave the company?
+What will happen, when you deploy your Kubernetes Cluster with the credentials from a user and they leave the company?

-1. You will deactiavate the aws account because of offboarding
+1. You will deactivate the AWS account because of offboarding
 2. Suddenly the cluster does not have proper credentials to interact with the AWS API anymore
-3. Finding out will take you some time and can have bad effects like nodes not comming up in AWS
+3. Finding out will take you some time and can have bad effects like nodes not coming up in AWS

 Why do I know that?
 It is called experience ;-)